Indonesia Job Interview Tips

 Interviewers often ask about your past successes and mistakes on the job.
 It is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.

-Remember, the same keywords you used in your CV will be the foundation for your job interviews.
+Remember, the same keywords you used in your cover letter and CV will form part of the script for the interviewer's questions.
 You must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.

 Prepare for all kinds of interview questions about your skills and weaknesses or contributions to the company.
 Listen carefully to the questions.
 Never interrupt - even where the question is obvious, wait for the interviewer to finish before your reply.